kidzhive/kidzhive.github.io/content/_global/footer.md

 +++
 fragment = "footer"
 #disabled = true
-date = "2016-09-07"
+date = "2020-04-02"
 weight = 1200
 #background = ""

-menu_title = "Link Title"

-[asset]
-  title = "Logo Title"
-  image = "logo.svg"
-  text = "Logo Subtext"
-  url = "#"
 +++

-#### Description Title
+#### KidzHive Video

-Project description such as:
-Open source theme for your next project
-Provided by Okkur Labs
+You're here because you want the best for your children: